-The Inner Mirror
+The Inner Mirror: A-tri Dzogchen

 Latri Nyima Dakpa Rinpoche and the board of Yeru Bön Center are excited to announce the upcoming publication of The Inner Mirror: A-tri Dzogchen.